epfl-ml4ed/meta-transfer-learning/README.md

 3. Run your desired experiment from `scripts/` by executing the script with Python 3.7 or higher.

 ## Models
-These models predict pass/fail student performance prediction using 40% or 60% of the duration of a course (to simulate downstream intervention for an ongoing course).
+We present three model architectures to predict early pass / fail student performance prediction.
+The features used as input to each of these models is truncated to 40% or 60% of the duration of a course, in order to simulate downstream intervention for an ongoing course.

 - **Behavior Only** (`BO`): Models trained only using features about student behavior.
 - **Behavior + Time-wise Meta** (`BTM`): Models trained using behavior features and meta features, combined at each timestep and used together as model input.
 - **Behavior + Static Meta** (`BSM`): Models trained using behavior and meta features, combined statically at different layers of the model with attention and projection.